Last Updated on September 15, 2021 by Editorial Team

 The student is then asked to add 10 to the number and say it to the whole class.
 As the sequence continues, each kid keeps adding 10 to the resultant.
 The teacher may draw an open line on the board with each number stops to assist students, in case anyone stucks in between.

-After addition, Go for subtraction sequence.
+After addition, Go for the subtraction sequence.
 Explain to them briefly how the events of subtraction turn into addition to negative values.
 As kids start feeling confident about it.
-Move over to the much harder multiplication and Dividing sequence.
+Move over to the much harder multiplication and dividing sequence.

 Rekenrek is a learning tool designed by Adrian Treffers, a mathematics curriculum researcher at the Freudenthal Institute in Holland, that provides a visual perspective of number relations and various mathematical operations, It consists of two rows of 10 beads.
 Larger versions with ten rows of ten beads are also available.
 Each row is made of five red beads and five white beads.
 The setup allows students to prepare a mental image of numbers and use it (5 or 10) as an anchor for counting, adding, and subtracting.